Judith from Femme International in Nairobi Tells Us Why She Loves Her Job.

 “I started volunteering at Femme International in 2014.
 I would join the facilitators whenever they went to schools to deliver MHM education.
 Bit by bit, I learned what it all involved, and then I went on to receive full training, equipping me with the necessary skills to be a facilitator myself.”

 How do you prepare for a menstrual health workshop?

 Judith tells us that before every session, she makes sure she has all the necessary materials for the workshop.
 “This includes drawing a diagram of the internal and external sexual reproductive organs which I then give to the participants’ at the start of the session to identify and fill out as many names as they can.
-Usually, I will speak to the teacher before the session and ask them to tell me about the students and the topics they think I need to emphasise.”
+Usually, I will speak to the teacher before the session and ask them to tell me about the students and the topics they think I need to emphasize.”

 As part of her projects, Judith also speaks to the staff to ensure that the school and community members are aware of the workshop and able to positively support their students and daughters.
 Having a support system in place is especially important when the girls start using their cups for the first time as it drastically increases the uptake.
 This is one of the key aspects to having an impactful menstrual cup donation program with a long-term positive impact in mind.

 Do you see these workshops having a positive impact in the wider community?

 “After the session, I ask the students what they have learned, and whether they would share the education with anyone who might need it, even if it’s their mother.
 In fact, that’s what I did with my mother when I was first taught.”